We’re always finding ways to do more.

 It’s often said that if we don’t prioritise our lives, someone else will.
 It’s true to a great extent, but it’s surprising how we often fail.

 We do this by having multiple priorities.
 We make a list and decide that these are our priorities; sometimes the list numbers more than a few items.
-The effect is that when we prioritise everything, we prioritise nothing.
+But the effect is that when we prioritise everything, we prioritise nothing.
 As McKeown explains in Essentialism:

 “The word priority came into the English language in the 1400s.
 It was singular.
 It meant the very first or prior thing.
 It stayed singular for the next five hundred years.
 Only in the 1900s did we pluralize the term and start talking about priorities.
 Illogically, we reasoned that by changing the word we could bend reality.
 Somehow we would now be able to have multiple “first” things.”